 To begin, install the security/heimdal package as follows:

-pkg install heimdal
+#pkg install heimdal

-Next, update /etc/rc.conf
+Next, update /etc/rc.conf using

-as follows:
+sysrc as follows:

-Next, edit /etc/krb5.conf
+Next, edit /etc/krb5.conf as

 follows:

-[libdefaults] default_realm =EXAMPLE.ORG
+[libdefaults]

-= { kdc =kerberos.example.org
+EXAMPLE.ORG = {

-} [domain_realm].example.org
+}

-In this example, the KDC will use the
+.example.org = EXAMPLE.ORGIn this example, the KDC will use the

-fully-qualified hostname kerberos.example.org
+fully-qualified hostname kerberos.example.org.
+The

 hostname of the KDC must be resolvable in the